Housing Office Special Housing

 Special approval needed

-Meal service may need to be planned by faculty and staff sponsors for students on their early Fall arrival lists.
-The Fall 2019 meal plan, for students who have one assigned, commences on Monday, August 19.
-Faculty and staff who arrange for early fall arrival prior to August 19 may contact Auxiliary Services for information about arranging meal service in the Dining Commons.
+Meal service may need to be planned by faculty and staff sponsors for students on their early Fall arrival lists, as the Fall semester meal plan does not commence until the week when Orientation occurs.
+Faculty and staff who arrange for early fall arrival prior to the start of the meal plan may contact Auxiliary Services for information about arranging meal service in the Dining Commons.

 Faculty and staff sponsors (Adding & Removing Names)

-Faculty and staff who wish to have students approved for early arrival need to contact Housing in advance (by July 31).
+Faculty and staff who wish to have students approved for early arrival should contact Housing in advance (by July 31).
 Once arranged, faculty and staff will add their students' names and manage their own group list at the Special Housing Schedule (login) site.